Beautiful Wales

 The National Slate Museum

-The slate industry in Wales grew slowly until the early 18th century when it expanded rapidly.
-By the late 19th century close to 17,000 men were employed by the quarries due to its demand.
-Beginning in the 20th century, when the use of other materials for roofing came into use the slate industry declined.
+The slate industry in Wales grew slowly until the early 18th century, when it experienced rapid expansion.
+By the late 19th century, nearly 17,000 men were employed by the quarries due to the high demand.
+Beginning in the 20th century, as the use of other materials for roofing gained popularity, the slate industry began to decline.

-Slate is still used today, but on a much reduced scale.
-The buildings used by the museum were constructed in 1870, as workshops to service the needs for the Dinorwic slate quarry and its locomotives.
+Slate is still used today, albeit on a much smaller scale.
+The buildings used by the museum were constructed in 1870 as workshops to service the needs of the Dinorwic slate quarry and its locomotives.

 Cutting Slate